 Decline of mountain yellow-legged frogs Populations of MYLFs have declined precipitously from their historic abundance, and they are in danger of becoming extinct.
 Drost and Fellers (1996) found that MYLFs have disappeared from eighty-six percent of the sites where Grinnell and Storer (1924) found them in 1915.
-Surveys by Bradford et al. (1994B) in Sequoia and Kings Canyon National Parks during 1989-1990 failed to find MYLFs in forty-eight percent of the sites where they were found between 1955 through 1979.
-Within the Tablelands portion of the Kaweah drainage, MYLFs declined ninety-six percent between the late 1970s and 1989 (Bradford et al. 1994B).
-During the summers of 1997, 2000, 2001, and 2002, Roland Knapp and his field crews surveyed virtually all lentic sites in these parks, and found MYLFs at 547 of the 3,639 sites surveyed.
+Surveys by Bradford et al. (1994B) in SEKI during 1989-1990 failed to find MYLFs in 48% of the sites where they were found between 1955 through 1979.
+Within the Tablelands portion of the Kaweah drainage, MYLFs declined 96% between the late 1970s and 1989 (Bradford et al. 1994B).
+During the summers of 1997, 2000, 2001, and 2002, Roland Knapp and his field crews surveyed virtually all lentic sites in SEKI, and found MYLFs at 547 of the 3,639 sites surveyed.
 Repeat surveys in 2004 and 2005 showed that the frogs had gone extinct at 42% of the frog populations surveyed 3 to 8 years earlier (Knapp 2005B).
 Many of the sites that remain consist of small numbers of individuals that are vulnerable to extirpation (Knapp R., pers. comm., 2010).

 Resurveys of historic localities throughout the ranges of MYLFs show dramatic declines (Vredenburg et al. 2007).
-Both species are imperiled: The Sierra Nevada yellow-legged frog has been extirpated from 92.5% of its historic range, and the southern mountain yellow-legged frog has been extirpated from 96.2% of its historic range (Vredenburg et al. 2007).
+Both species are imperiled: the Sierra Nevada yellow-legged frog has been extirpated from 92.5% of its historic range, and the southern mountain yellow-legged frog has been extirpated from 96.2% of its historic range (Vredenburg et al. 2007).

-Figure 3.
+Figure J-2.
 Historic range of mountain yellowlegged frogs and collection locations used for genetic analyses.